 That’s why we take cases on contingency.
 That means you won’t have to pay us initially to represent you.
-We won’t collect any fees or costs unless we secure an insurance settlement or favorable jury verdict.
+We won’t collect fees or costs unless we secure an insurance settlement or favorable jury verdict.
 If we lose, you won’t owe us any money.

 When you file a PIP claim, you can cover many types of expenses, such as the following:

 Note that repairs to a damaged vehicle are not included on this list.
 PIP claims are intended to cover economic costs related to an injury suffered during an accident and do not cover property damages.
-You also cannot seek compensation for non-economic damages, such as emotional distress, through your no-fault insurance.
+You cannot seek compensation for non-economic damages, such as emotional distress, through no-fault insurance.

-If you also want to seek non-economic damages or your coverage doesn’t compensate you for all of your economic damages, you might be allowed to file a claim with the at-fault driver’s insurance company.
+If you also want to seek non-economic damages or your coverage doesn’t compensate you for your economic damages, you might be allowed to file a claim with the at-fault driver’s insurance company.
 Every motorist is required by state law to purchase liability coverage with a minimum of $25,000 for bodily injury and $10,000 for property damage.